jonchun/gd-ecs/README.md

 gd-ecs, like every other ECS, consists of Entities, Components, and Systems.
 My core philosophy behind creating this system was to integrate well with Godot's pre-existing concepts and to sort-of allow for the "best of both worlds" of Godot's built-in Object-oriented Inheritance model and the benefits of writing code in ECS fashion.

 ## SystemManager
 By default, your game should have at least one SystemManager Node.
 A SystemManager manages all of your Systems and glues all of gd-ecs together.
 It is worth noting that it is not necessary for Entities to be children (or sub-children) of the SystemManager.
-Internally the SystemManager has a QueryManager that will listen for all changes and update its internal cache of Entity/Component requirements even at runtime.
+Internally the SystemManager has a QueryManager that will listen for all changes and update its internal registry of Entity/Component requirements even at runtime.
 You just use `add_child()` and `remove_child()` as you would normally, but if you happen to be adding/removing an Entity or a Component, gd-ecs will know about it automatically. (no need to call special methods like `add_component()` or something)

 ## Components